 Skim through the exam papers from the cover page to the last page and every other page in between.

-The marks next to the question give you an idea about how many steps are required in the solution.
+The marks next to the question give you an idea of how many steps are required in the solution.
 Where there are 3 marks, you show all workouts.

 - Cross out any mistake neatly.